Taylor Jenkins: Coaching career

-Memphis Grizzlies
+Memphis Grizzlies (2019–2025)

 On June 11, 2019, the Memphis Grizzlies hired Jenkins as their new head coach.
 The Memphis Commercial Appeal called the hire a "defining moment for owner Robert Pera," as well as the front office.

 Jenkins was named the Western Conference's Coach of the Month in both January 2020 and December 2021.
 In 2022, the Grizzlies won their division for the first time in franchise history.

 On June 13, 2022, the Grizzlies signed Jenkins to a multi-year contract extension.

-On March 28, 2025, the Grizzlies fired Jenkins after six seasons with the team, with only nine games remaining in the 2024–25 regular season and the Grizzlies having all but secured entry into the 2025 NBA playoffs by this time with a 44–29 record at the time.
+On March 28, 2025, the Grizzlies fired Jenkins after six seasons with the team, with only nine games remaining in the 2024–25 regular season and the Grizzlies having all but secured entry into the 2025 NBA playoffs with a 44–29 record at the time.

+Return to Milwaukee Bucks (2026–present)

+On April 30, 2026, the Bucks hired Jenkins as their new head coach.
+Jenkins rejoins the organization after seven years.